Erickkthemage/CSC-240-JavaScript/README.md

 ### Hands-On Project 7

-This is just another page similar to Project 6, in order to practice using more regular expressions.
+This is just another page similar to Project 6, to practice using more regular expressions.